 Nashville has a surprising amount of street art.
-So much in fact that we have four more self-guided tours dedicated to it!
+So much in fact that we have more self-guided tours dedicated to it!

 Graffiti?
 Street Art?
 One is wanted, one is not.

 Street art and murals have been commissioned around the city to beautify shop walls, garages, and more.